Rupasgithub/Linear-Regression/README.md

 # Linear-Regression
-This Python programme reads csv file and does exploratory data analysis to find relationships between variables using Linear Regression Model.
+The Python programme 'insurance_regression' reads csv file and does exploratory data analysis to find relationships between variables using Linear Regression Model.